beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 ## Congratulations!

-You now have a good idea on how HTTP Functions work within Begin.
+You now have a good idea on how HTTP functions work within Begin.
 Your next task is to learn [Begin Data!](https://docs.begin.com/en/http-functions/provisioning)

 Now go [show it off](https://twitter.com/intent/tweet?text=Hey%2C%20check%20out%20my%20new%20HTTP-Functions%20app%21%20%28I%20made%20it%20with%20@Begin%29%20PASTE_YOUR_URL_HERE) – people need to see this thing!